Graduate Development Programme

 This stream develops Graduates to provide technical expertise in areas such as stress testing, the Help to Buy scheme, or wider market risks.
 They work within areas such as Supervisory Risk Specialists.
 Great analytical skills are key for this stream.

 These roles are vital for collecting, compiling and analysing data for publication.
 We look for students studying a quantitative degree, such as Maths or Engineering.
-These roles are in areas such as Advanced Analytics, Statistics and Regulatory Data and the Chief Data Office.
+These roles are in areas such as Advanced Analytics, Data and Statistics Division and the Chief Data Office.

 The Technology division enables everything we do at the Bank, including supporting systems like the Real-Time Gross Settlement (RTGS), enabling the UK financial services sector to transfer trillions of pounds in payment transactions every year.
 You don’t have to be studying a Computer Science degree – we are also looking for students with an interest in Technology.
 Based on your interests and skillset, you will be matched to a pathway, such as: Developer, Infrastructure, Service Management or IT Security.